Abbasmo72/Math-in-Python/README.md

    - <b>Check input number:</b> If n is less than or equal to 1, it returns False because it's not prime.
    - <b>Check divisibility:</b> If any number between 2 and n-1 divides n without a remainder, it returns False (indicating n is not prime).
    - <b>Return result:</b> If no numbers divide n, the function returns True (indicating n is prime).
+2. Function list_primes():
+  - <b>Iterating from 0 to 99:</b> This function loops through numbers from 0 to 99.
+  - <b>Call ispraime():</b> For each number, it checks whether it is prime or not.
+  - <b>Print prime numbers:</b> If a number is prime, it prints the number.
+3. Final Execution:
+  The list_primes() function is called, printing all prime numbers less than 100.

 </details>
 <hr>